Moti Lal Bohora

 It was during his tenure as chief that the "People's War" in Nepal began.
 He is the last known officer to have remained IGP for a full term (4 years).

-As of 2014, Former police chief Moti Lal Bohara is involved as founding member of Maalika Development Bank in Dhangadi.
+As of 2014, former police chief Moti Lal Bohara was involved as founding member of Maalika Development Bank in Dhangadi.

+In 2016, he was convicted of corruption, and sentenced to imprisonment for 18 months.